-The following post on things to do in Ecuador is a guest post by Isabella.
+The following post on things to do in Ecuador is authored by Isabella.

 I spent three months exploring this amazing country and what impressed me the most was its incredible biodiversity enclosed in such a tiny territory.

 Thanks to the privileged tropical geolocation, right on the equator, the presence of the Andes and of the ocean’s currents on its coast, Ecuador is a real paradise for any type of nature lovers.

 Hikers would be entertained for a good while as Ecuador counts with about 80 volcanos, the highest being the Chimborazo reaching up to 6268mt and the more popular and friendlier Cotopaxi reaching the 5,897.